kode4food/fate-lang/why_fate.md

 let Wereduck = Duck and| Person

 def inTheForest(Wereduck as scary)
-  "the moon is full, beware the Wereduck" | print end
+  "the moon is full, beware the Wereduck" | io.print end
 ```